marta-vilaseca/kittenbytes/README.md

 Then I started reminiscing about The Old Internet Days™ in general, and it didn’t take me long to remember **virtual pet adoption sites** and those long afternoons answering **fun little quizzes**... and _then_ I knew I was onto something.

 Being the cat lover I am, of course I decided to make a kitten adoption site.
-Besides, [cats are still the rulers of the interwebs after all](https://www.wired.com/2015/08/how-cats-took-over-the-internet/): it's a universal law, you can never go wrong with cats.
+Besides, [cats are still the rulers of the interwebs](https://www.wired.com/2015/08/how-cats-took-over-the-internet/): it's a universal law, you can never go wrong with cats.

 ## Tools used